 Meet the

-Meet our dedicated team at VA Medical Opinions—seasoned healthcare professionals and experts in the area of medical opinions for use in VA compensation claims.
-Our company’s combination of medical expertise, military service, and over 100 years of combined work experience with the Veterans Benefits Administration and the Veterans Health Administration, has given us the knowledge required to ensure that each medical opinion we prepare contains the information required to establish the nexus being sought.
-Our continuous strive for excellence reflects our commitment to helping those who have served our nation.
+Our team’s combination of medical expertise, rating expertise, military service, and over 125 years of combined work experience with the Veterans Benefits Administration and the Veterans Health Administration, has given us the knowledge required to ensure that each medical opinion we prepare adheres to all requirements of the Veterans Benefits Administration.

 Shelley Ellis, M.D.